 Even better, AsRock includes an 802.11ax WiFi module for better WiFi 6 connectivity.
 The I / O ports are rich with tons of USB ports and even a Thunderbolt Type-C port.
-The overall design and visual quality is a great addition to the already packed feature.
+The overall design and visual quality are a great addition to the already packed feature.

 4. Asus ROG Strix Z490-I Gaming / X570-I Gaming – Best overclockable motherboard for RTX 3070, 3080, 3090

-The Asus ROG Strix I Gaming boards are Asus’ top tier board.
+The Asus ROG Strix I Gaming boards are Asus’ top-tier board.
 Asus has a budget section called the TUF series, but the ROG is slightly on the premium side.
 The ITX form factor is relatively small and requires a good case and graphics card slot to hold a thick card like the RTX 3080.

 Asus focused on building a premium ITX motherboard built to last even inside a narrow case.
-The VRMs on the ROG Strix I gaming motherboard are high-quality, even allowing for a bit of overclocking.
+The VRMs on the ROG Strix I gaming motherboard is high-quality, even allowing for a bit of overclocking.

 The VRMs in the AMD version are actively cooled, while the Intel version is passively cooled with a thick heatsink.
 The main difference between the AMD and Intel version is the chipset.